Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 Are they a female going into a male-dominated program?
 Do they have leadership experience?

 Compile all of this information and keep it handy.
-It will be useful as you focus on finding colleges that offer the most merit aid.
+It will be helpful as you focus on finding colleges that offer the most merit aid.

 Finally, consider focusing applications on schools where your student would be in the top tier of the freshman class.

-Many high-performing students are tempted to turn up their nose at a less-competitive school, but that’s exactly where the most merit is likely to be.
+Many high-performing students are tempted to turn up their noses at a less competitive school, but that’s where the most merit will likely be.

 Consider Your Student’s Non-Negotiables